USA Casinos Online by State

 Which States Will Legalize Online Casino Gambling?

 Legalization of online casino gambling has moved slower than anticipated.
 Legal online betting is now a reality in 9 states, but online casinos are only legal in 5 states.

 West Virginia, Michigan, Colorado, and Tennessee all passed a gambling law that legalized mobile in 2019, but only West Virginia has introduced online gambling casinos.
 As of September 2020 the situation in Michigan is in a state of fluctuation.
 Experts say that sports betting might go live as early as October.
 Positive estimates say that online casino gaming would happen before the end of the year, but it’s more likely that the launch of the first legal online casino gambling site will be delayed until 2021.

 Which Casinos Are Legal at Different States?

-Currently you can gamble at online casinos in three states: New Jersey, Pennsylvania, and Delaware.
-Most of the online casinos are available in NJ, while Pennsylvania and Delaware offer a couple of options.
+Currently you can gamble at online casinos in four states: New Jersey, West Virginia, Pennsylvania, and Delaware.
+Most of the online casinos are available in NJ, while Pennsylvania, WV and Delaware offer a couple of options.

 |Online Casino||State Available|

 The most advanced state in all of the US regarding online gambling.
 New Jersey made gambling history when online casinos became legal already in 2013, and the past year has been a boon for the state with more and more casinos getting the igaming license.

 Pennsylvania’s casino gaming is truly on the rise.
 You don’t have as many choices as you do in New Jersey, but you have great quality with the likes of Hollywood Casino, Unibet and BetRivers.